 The Commissioner for Liquor and Gaming may only grant an extended trading hours permit that he believes satisfies the new criteria.

-Commercial public event permit
+Catering off-site and commercial public event permit

 If you hold a wine producer or wine merchant licence and want to sell your wine at a one-off event, such as a festival or trade show, you can apply for a wine permit.